docfarzad/Slipnet-Balanced-Client/README.md

 ## Files

-- `Resolver Finder.py` - GUI app and proxy logic.
+- `Slipnet Balanced Client.py` - GUI app and proxy logic.
 - `slipnet.exe` - backend executable used for resolver tunneling.

 ## How to use